sentrychris/edcts/README.md

 Special thanks to:

-- [ED:CD](https://edcd.github.io/)  - for all of their projects, data, guidance and more.
 - [EDSM](https://github.com/EDSM-NET) - for the wonderful data and API.
 - [Spansh](https://www.spansh.co.uk) - for the wonderful data and API.
+- All the other talented members of [ED:CD](https://edcd.github.io/), for EDDN and third-party tools.
+- The players, for exploring the galaxy and sharing data.

 ### Legal